Written by Tianna DuPont, WSU Extension; Rob Curtiss, WSU Entomology, February 7, 2025. Updated March 4, 2026

 Start IPM in Blocks with Honeydew Washing

-While selective IPM programs have had similar success as conventional programs, natural enemies do not always reach high enough populations in early June to control second generation nymphs.
+While selective IPM programs have had similar success as conventional programs (link opens in a new tab), natural enemies do not always reach high enough populations in early June to control second generation nymphs.
 The ability to apply targeted early season washes with a honeydew washing system provides insurance while natural enemy populations build.
 Honeydew washing systems should have sufficient volume, 70 to 80 gallons per minute to wash the honeydew off of the fruit, rather than just to the bottom of the fruit.
 Uniform coverage is also important, for example a 30 by 40 foot spacing.
-See Honeydew Washing case studies for more details.
+See Honeydew Washing case studies (link opens in a new tab) for more details.

 Additional information